 To achieve the cutting edge we propose a standard grinding angle of about 20°

 The common points shown below are the most commonly found on the market.
-As a specialized manufacturer of medical needles and sampling probes, Unimed may offer and grind, according to your specifications, each of the geometries shown below:
+As a specialized contract manufacturer of medical needles and sampling probes, Unimed may offer and grind, according to your specifications, each of the geometries shown below:

 A.9 Non-coring bevel